Chapter 5:

 Who else has a guest room in their college apartment?

 He was controlling her body with strength and swiftness, touching her everywhere.
-He kissed her neck moving lower and lower till he began licking the top of her breasts that were sticking out from the top.
+He kissed her neck, moving lower and lower till he began licking the top of her breasts that were sticking out from the top.

-He likes foreplay, She thought.
+He likes foreplay, she thought.

 Perfect.

-Foreplay is a sign of an experienced lover.
+Foreplay was a sign of an experienced lover.
 He couldn’t have been older than 22 and yet he knew how to take his time and build up everything the right way.
 He wasn’t so desperate to take it immediately, but hungry enough to pull down her dress top and lick her nipples like an animal.

 John moved her effortlessly, adjusting her on the dresser.
 Her arms locked around his neck, pulling him in closer.
 His hands roamed, tracing the curves of her body—her waist, her hips, her thighs.
 His fingers slid higher, pushing up the hem of her dress.